 Registration deadline: 03 December 2020

-After registering, you will receive a confirmation email containing information about joining the meeting, after the registration deadline.
+After registering, and after approval ,you will receive a confirmation email containing information about joining the meeting, after the registration deadline.

 * Please contact TILEC for more information